typeofweb/proposal-qualified-imports/README.md

 ## Summary

-Introduce new syntax which allows for creating an object from imports:
+Introduce new syntax that allows for creating an object from imports:

 ```js
 import { a, b, fn } as Package from './package.js';